imbo/imboclient-php/docs/index.rst

     $imageData = $client->getImagedataFromUrl($client->getImageUrl($imageIdentifier)->thumbnail()->border());

-You can read more about the image URL's in the :ref:`imbo-urls` section.
+You can read more about the image URLs in the :ref:`imbo-urls` section.

 Search for images
 +++++++++++++++++